g3k0/MintGovernance/README.md

 * [Node.js](https://nodejs.org/en) v20.9.0 or above;
 * npm v10.1.0 or above;

 ## How to run
 After cloning the repositor\y:
 1. Install the dependencies by running `npm i`
+2. create a `.env` file in the root folder of the project and set the following variables:
+    * GOERLI_URL
+    * PRIVATE_KEY
+    * ALCHEMY_API_KEY

+    Such variables are provided by Alchemy and you can find them in your Alchemy account.

 Some useful HardHat commands are: